Alaska DOT&PF is developing a transportation master plan (TMP) for the Copper River Highway (CRH).

 Planning elements included in the CRH TMP are listed below:

-The next stakeholder advisory committee meeting will be held in August 2022 to review and recommend prioritized projects to DOT&PF for consideration.
-The next public meeting is scheduled for October 2022 to share the proposed vision statement, needs analysis summary, and draft plan document.
-The final plan will be available in December 2022.
+The next stakeholder advisory committee meeting and public open house will be held in July 2023 to review the draft plan document.
+The final plan will be available in December 2023.
 Sign up for project announcements here.

 The CRH TMP is being developed in cooperation with the Alaska Division of the Federal Highway Administration and the Native Village of Eyak.